It’s clear that Planet Progressive has a lot

 * “French

-Unemployment Rises to 16-Year High
+Unemployment Rises to 16-Year High“

 * “UK

-unemployment rate at lowest since 2009
+unemployment rate at lowest since 2009“

 Hollande’s approval rating is lower than that of any president

-in the history of the Fifth Republic
+in the history of the Fifth Republic.
+Moody’s has downgraded

 France’s credit rating for the second time in

-.
+two years.
 A “lost

-” of young French people have migrated to countries
+generation” of young French people have migrated to countries

 that actually provide opportunities for work.
 So ineffective has